Uzbekistan, Unique

 We take a plane to Urgench, there driver Paulik awaits us and drives us to Hotel Asia Khiva.
 After some coffee, guide Saida tells us a lot about the city of Khiva, which was known as Khorasam centuries ago.
 The traditional story goes that one of the sons of Noah founded the city.
 After the flood, he wandered in the desert alone.
 He dug a well and the water had a surprising taste.
 This well can still be found in the inner town, called Itchan-Kala.
 This town is encircled by brick walls whose foundations date back to the 10th century.
 And of course Alexander the Great passed by.

 After lunch (in restaurant Keivah) we walk around the city.
 The atmosphere is pure, most tourists are locals.
 Because the town is so beautiful, lots of people get married here.
 You can take nice pictures.
 The Kalta Minor, a large blue tower in the city square dominates the town.
 There are plenty of historical monuments and old houses, dating from the 18th century.
-It’s a pleasure to sip a coffee on a terrace, while looking at Khiva city.
+Therefor it’s a pleasure to sip a coffee on a terrace, overlooking Khiva city.

 That evening we dine outside in ‘Terraza’.
 It’s situated on a balcony overlooking execution square.
-Very quiet and peaceful now, so you can hardly imagine what happened here in former days…
+Very quiet and peaceful now, in other words you can hardly imagine what happened here in former days…

 Bukhara